mjhorvath/Homeworld-Classic-Enhanced-for-HWRM/DataHWCE/HWR_HWClassicEnhanced_Readme.txt

   error was made during conversion.
 • Not sure if "Universe_RandomPlayerList()" is really necessary.
 Is it more fair than just iterating from 0 to Player_Count?
+• Harvestable dust clouds should be working properly now but they are not being used in any of the mod's maps.
+• Pixel representations of asteroids look ugly.
+Wrong color, and slightly too large.
+• Replace "Defined Roles" mode with "Special Fleets" since AI is unable to deal with the former.
+Re-release "Defined Roles" as its own separate mod.

 ================================================================================